Rechargeable NiCd batteries

 This would then cause the LED marked 'BAD' on the battery charger to be lit.

-The PTC is used to detect any overheated batteries whilst charging.
+The PTC is used to detect battery overheating whilst charging.

 It is enclosed in a silicone mold that fits nicely between the cells.